aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Charles Darwin and Theory of Natural Selection.md

 - Species generally suit their environment.

 ### Darwin's Inference
-- Individuals are best suited
+- Individuals are best suited to their environment are more likely to survive and reproduce.
+- Over time, more individuals in population will have the advantageous traits.

+In other words, the natural environment "selects" for beneficial traits.